 How to Prevent Common Winter Injuries & When to Go to the Hospital

-Winter brings fun times celebrating the holidays with family and friends as well as participating in exhilarating sports like skiing and sledding.
+Winter brings fun times celebrating the holidays with family and friends as well as participating in exhilarating sports like skiing and sledding; however, it is also critical to prevent common winter injuries.
 Winter also has a set of common injuries that can leave you wondering when to go to the hospital.
 You can enjoy all that winter has to offer while still remaining injury-free.

 Common winter injuries